 “How will you go about finding that thing the nature of which is totally unknown to you?” — Plato

-The Art Of Getting Lost is an interactive experience that debuted at the Plymouth Art Weekender.
-It combines a hand drawn map, audio, land art and wandering.
+The Art Of Getting Lost was an interactive experience that debuted at the inaugural Plymouth Art Weekender, 2015, and combined a hand drawn map, audio, land art and wandering.

-All you need is our free map, access to our Soundcloud profile on your mobile, headphones, and a desire to get lost.
+All you needed was our free map, access to our Soundcloud profile on your mobile, headphones, and a desire to get lost.

-You could download and print the map or pick it up from various locations across Plymouth.
-It marks seven places where you can listen to letters and participate in temporary interventions using objects found in the natural world.
+Audience members could download and print the map, or pick it up from various locations across Plymouth, to discover the seven places where they could listen to letters and participate in temporary interventions using objects found in the natural world.
 All but the final stop are still available to play.

-Allow 45 minutes, plus time in terra incognita, as you walk, cycle, skate, bus, or drive between locations.
-The last stop is marked with a key; but the audience was encouraged to start wherever they wanted and visit locations in any order, you don’t even have to do them all in one day.
-There is no one route; following your own path is part of the experience.
+The experience took 45 minutes, plus time in terra incognita, as people walked, cycled, skated, bused, or drove between locations.
+The last stop was marked with a key; but the audience was encouraged to start wherever they wanted and visit locations in any order, or even over a few days.
+There was no one route; following your own path was part of the experience.

 About Plymouth Art Weekender

-Plymouth Art Weekender is an ambitious three day event celebrating visual art across the city, promoting Plymouth as a contemporary art destination.
+Plymouth Art Weekender is an ambitious three-day event celebrating visual art across the city and promoting Plymouth as a contemporary art destination.